loddwwj/data-acquisition-project-go/index.md

 ![](sensor%20DHT11.png)

- <center>Figure1. picture of DHT11</center>
+ <center>Figure1. picture of DHT11[11]</center>

 DHT11 Pinout consists of 4 Pins in total, including Vcc, Data, N/C and Ground.
 Vcc is going to provide 3.3V to 5V at this pin.
 Data is going to provide a digital output.
 N/C is not connected.
 Ground is connected to 0V and GND.
-In order to have a direct understanding of the sensor, we show the DHT11 Pinout as the picture below:
+In order to have a direct understanding of the sensor, we show the DHT11 Pinout as the picture below: [8]

 ![](picture/dht11 1.png)

  <center>Figure2.
-DHT11 Pinout</center>
+DHT11 Pinout[8]</center>

 In order to discuss the working principle of DHT11, we must understand that there are two sensors inside it.
-Let’s have a look at both of them separately:
+Let’s have a look at both of them separately: [8]

 **1) DHT11 Temperature Sensing**

 In order to sense the temperature in the surrounding environment, DHT11 has an NTC(Negative Temperature Coefficient) temperature sensor(also called a thermistor) mounted on the surface inside the plastic casing.
 NTC temperature sensors are variable resistive sensors and their resistance decreases with an increase in the surrounding temperature.
 Thermistors are designed with sintering of semiconductors materials, such as ceramic or polymers and they provide a large change in resistor with a small change in temperature.
-Here’s the graph showing the relation between temperature and resistance for the DHT11 sensor:
+Here’s the graph showing the relation between temperature and resistance for the DHT11 sensor: [8]

 ![](picture/dht11 2.png)

  <center>Figure3.
-DHT11 Temperature Measurement</center>
+DHT11 Temperature Measurement[8]</center>

 **2) DHT11 Humidity Sensing**

 For Humidity Measurement, it uses a capacitive humidity sensor, which has two electrodes and a substrate material in between.
 The substrate material is used for holding the moisture on its surface.
 As moisture content changes in our environment, they are get saturated on the substrate material, which in turn changes the resistance between electrodes.
 This change in electrode resistivity is then calibrated using the humidity coefficient(saved in OTP memory) and the final relative humidity value is released.
-Here’s the image showing the internal structure of DHT11 humidity sensor:
+Here’s the image showing the internal structure of DHT11 humidity sensor: [8]

 ![](picture/dht11 3.png)

  <center>Figure4.
-DHT11 Humidity Measurement Part</center>
+DHT11 Humidity Measurement Part[8]</center>

 Next part, we will talk about DHT11 communication with microcontroller to explain its working principles.
-The circuit diagram to interface DHT11 with microcontroller is shown in the below figure:
+The circuit diagram to interface DHT11 with microcontroller is shown in the below figure: [8]

 ![](picture/dht11 4.png)

  <center>Figure5.
-Circuit Diagram of DHT11</center>
+Circuit Diagram of DHT11[8]</center>

  ![](picture/link 1.png)

  <center>Figure22.
-Linking DHT11 with Raspberry Pi</center>
+Linking DHT11 with Raspberry Pi[8]</center>

 Pull-up resistance of 5k ohm is recommended to place at the Data Pin of DHT11 sensor.
 At normal conditions, the data pin of DHT11 remains at the HIGH voltage level and the sensor remains in low power consumption mode.
 In order to receive data from the DHT11 sensor, the microcontroller should make the Data Pin low for at least 18us, so that the sensor could sense it.
 Once the DHT11 sensor senses the low signal at the Data Pin, it changes its state from low power consumption mode to running mode and waits for the Data Pin to get HIGH.
 As the Data Pin gets HIGH again by the microcontroller, DHT11 sends out the 40-Bit calibrated output value serially.
 After sending the data, DHT11 goes back to low power consumption mode and waits for the next command from the microcontroller.
-The microcontroller has to wait for 20-40us for getting a response from the DHT11 sensor.
+The microcontroller has to wait for 20-40us for getting a response from the DHT11 sensor.[8]

 ### 2.3 Relative humidity-Humidity ratio

 The definition of humidity contains several aspects: **Absolute humidity, Relative humidity, Specific humidity (humidity ratio)**.
 Absolute humidity can be defined as the mass of H_2 O in certain amount of volume, which will be affected by air pressure and will also be affected by temperature if the volume is not a constant.AH is absolute humidity,$AH=\frac {m_{H_{2O}}}{V_{net}}$,unit is g/$m^3$

-Relative humidity, Rh or ϕ is the ratio of partial pressure of water vapor in the mixture to the equilibrium vapor pressure of water over a flat surface of pure water at a given temperature.  $ϕ=\frac {p_(H_{2O})}{p*(H_{2O})}$ (Partial pressure means the percentage of water pressure divided by total pressure.)
+Relative humidity, Rh or ϕ is the ratio of partial pressure of water vapor in the mixture to the equilibrium vapor pressure of water over a flat surface of pure water at a given temperature.[2]  $ϕ=\frac {p_(H_{2O})}{p*(H_{2O})}$ (Partial pressure means the percentage of water pressure divided by total pressure.)
 Once the ϕ increase, air should be wetter and if it reaches to 100%, it will reach to dew point(participation).
 Relative humidity will be affected by temperature. **The colder air will get lower capacity to maintain vapors**.

-Specific Humidity (humidity ratio) is the ratio of the mass of water vapor to total mass of the air parcel.
+Specific Humidity (humidity ratio) is the ratio of the mass of water vapor to total mass of the air parcel.[2]
 Approximate formula should be $\frac {m_{H_{2O}}}{m_{air}-m_{H_{2O}}(dry air)}$ , with unit kg/kg or g/kg.
 In our project we need also consider the transform formula for Specific Humidity and Relative humidity.
 It should be

 $$RH=100*\frac {ω}{ω_s} =0.263pq(exp⁡\frac {17.67(T-T_0)}{T-29.65})^{-1}$$,

-$$ω_s=\frac {m_{vs}}{m_d} =\frac {0.622e_s}{p}(approximation)$$, es means saturation vapor pressure(pa), it can be get from vapor pressure of water table.
+$$ω_s=\frac {m_{vs}}{m_d} =\frac {0.622e_s}{p}(approximation)$$, es means saturation vapor pressure(pa), it can be get from vapor pressure of water table.[3]

 ω means humidity ratio at certain cases,and ω_s  means saturation equilibrium humidiy ratio.